-If you are looking for the quickest turnaround time to restore your smile after tooth loss, visit our office to be evaluated for All-on-4/Teeth In A Day.
+If you are looking for the quickest turnaround time to restore your smile after tooth loss, visit one of our offices to be evaluated for All-on-4 Dental Implants.

 Teeth In A Day relies on dental implants to support a bridge.
 Dental implants are small titanium posts that are surgically inserted into a patient’s jaw.
 In the months following placement, the surrounding bone tissue fuses with the dental implant, rendering it a fixture in the jaw.

 Because only four dental implants are necessary for Teeth In A Day, the placement procedure takes just a few hours.
 We can use our unique 3-D printing capability to create a bridge for you while you are in our office.
 You leave the appointment with a fully restored smile.